-2.1 Estimation
+1.2.
+Estimation

-The analysis begins with a series of descriptive panel regressions that identify the relationship between industries and industry developments at different sites.
-The regressions can distinguish between case and reference sites.
-The estimated coefficients then describe a case and a reference regime.
-The estimation relies on absolute numbers describing for example the number of employees per industry i (Empljti) for each site j and each year t in the observation period and the absolute cumulative difference of this number from the initial number in the base year ( $DiffEmpl{jti}$ ).
-A fixed effects panel regression that explains the cumulative differences in total employment as an endogenous variable by the absolute employment numbers per industry as exogenous variables has zero degrees of freedom if it includes all industries.
-The estimated coefficients take the value "one" and simply show that the sum of the employment changes per industry in each year is equal to the difference in total employment.
-If an industry k is removed from the estimation, the coefficients for all other industries i deviate from one, provided they are not completely independent of the development of the missing industry and the growth contribution of the missing industry is not zero.
-A coefficient's deviation from one then indicates the direction and the extent of the coefficients are identical to the differences between these coefficients and one if one uses the cumulative difference in employment for the missing industry k (DiffEmpltk), rather than for total employment, as the endogenous variable.
+The analysis begins with a series of descriptive panel regressions that identify the mean relationship between industries and industry developments in the observations (sub-regions) of the case region and, potentially, of a reference region.
+The estimation relies on absolute numbers describing for example the number of employees1 per industry i (Empl{iti}) for each sub-region j and each year t in the observation period and the absolute cumulative difference of this number from the initial number in the base year (DiffEmpliti).
+The "trick" is to work with absolute changes, accepting that the coefficients themselves are difficult to interpret.
+Then, a fixed effects panel regression that explains the cumulative differences in total employment as an endogenous variable by the absolute employment numbers per industry as exogenous variables has zero degrees of freedom if it includes all industries.
+The estimated coefficients take the value of one and simply indicate that the sum of employment changes per industry in each year is equal to the difference in total employment.

+However, if an industry k is removed from the estimation, the coefficients for all other industries i deviate from one, provided they are not completely independent of the development of the missing industry and the growth contribution of the missing industry is not zero.
+A coefficient's deviation from one then indicates the direction and the extent of the correlation of the development of an industry i with that of the missing industry k.
+The estimated coefficients are equal to the differences between these coefficients and one if the cumulative difference in employment for the missing industry k (DiffEmpl{tk}) rather than for total employment is used as the endogenous variable.
+It should be noted that, given the objective of identifying the relationship between the development of the one missing industry and the economy as a whole, this model is complete, i.e. there are no missing variables.
+Due to the resulting model specificity, the identified mean correlations cannot be extrapolated to other observations outside the region, but this is not the aim of this essentially descriptive analysis.